Build Options

 Color Scheme

 Color Scheme is supported by browser mechanics.
-Theemo expects your CSS files to use light-dark()
+Theemo expects your CSS files to use light-dark() function.

 import { defineConfig } from '@theemo/cli';